Ritwik00025/Data-Compression/README.md

 <hr>
-<h3>If you like this code and the explanation, make sure to leave a star on my repository.😁</h3>
+<h3>If you like the codes and their explanation, make sure to leave a star on my repository.😁</h3>